Colston Weatherington

-Colston Weatherington (born October 29, 1977) is a former American football defensive lineman in the National Football League for the Dallas Cowboys.
-He also was a member of the Dallas Desperados of the Arena Football League.
-He played college football at Central Missouri State University.
+Colston Weatherington (born October 29, 1977) is an American former professional football player who was a defensive lineman for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Central Missouri Mules.
+He also was a member of the Dallas Desperados of the Arena Football League (AFL).

-Early years
+Early life

 Weatherington attended Rehobeth Elementary/High School in Dothan, AL, until transferring to Graceville High School for his junior and senior years, where he was named All-state and helped the team win a Class 2A championship and a second-place finish.

 After being out of football for two years while enrolled at Northwest Mississippi Community College, he joined the football team until 1998, recording 68 tackles (18 for loss), 13 sacks, 3 passes defensed and 5 forced fumbles, earning All-state and All-region community college honors.
-He played in the Mineral Water Bowl and was named the game's defensive MVP, even though his team lost 41-3.
+He played in the Mineral Water Bowl and was named the game's defensive MVP, even though his team lost 41–3.

 In 1999, he transferred to Central Missouri State for his sophomore season, registering 52 tackles (19 for loss), 12 sacks (led the team) and 2 fumble recoveries, while earning Division II All-American and MIAA Defensive MVP honors.
 He also played for the basketball team, averaging 1.3 points and 1.5 rebounds in 17 games.

 As a junior, he finished with 32 tackles (22 for loss), 7 sacks and 7 passes defensed, receiving All-MIAA and third-team Division II All-American honors.
-He declared early to the NFL Draft, leaving with one year remaining of eligibility.
+He declared early to the NFL draft, leaving with one year remaining of eligibility.

 In 2012, he was inducted into the University of Central Missouri Athletics Hall of Fame.

 Professional career

 Dallas Cowboys

-Weatherington was selected by the Dallas Cowboys in the seventh round (207th overall) of the 2001 NFL Draft.
+Weatherington was selected by the Dallas Cowboys in the seventh round (207th overall) of the 2001 NFL draft.
 His progress in training camp was slowed after suffering a high right ankle sprain in the preseason opener against the Oakland Raiders and missed the next 4 contests.
 He was released on September 2 and signed to the practice squad.

 In 2002, he was allocated to the Amsterdam Admirals of NFL Europe, where he recorded 15 tackles and a forced fumble.
 In the NFL regular season, he played in only 3 games (inactive in 11 contests), making one tackle and one pressure.

 The next year, he was tried at defensive tackle, before being waived on August 31, 2003.
 He was signed to the practice squad and eventually cut on October 28.